Phenomenological analysis of charmless $B\to PV$ decays in the modified perturbative QCD approach: The Theoretical Framework for PQCD Calculations

 The effective Hamiltonian for the nonleptonic $B$ meson weak decays has been derived and given by \cite{Buchalla:1995vs}

 where $G_F$ is the Fermi constant and $b\to q$ refers to the transitions of a $b$ quark into either a $d$ or $s$ quark.
 The $V_{ub(q)}^{(*)}$ and $V_{tb(q)}^{(*)}$ represent the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements which characterize the weak interactions.
 In this effective Hamiltonian, the Wilson coefficients $C_j(\mu)$ (for $j=1-10,8g$) and the four-quark operators $O_j(\mu)$ absorb the short- and long-distance effects, respectively.
-The Wilson coefficients are determined at the energy scale of $\mathcal{O}(m_W)$ by the matching procedure between the full theory and the effective theory.
-Employing the renormalization group technique, these coefficients are evolved down to the renormalization scale $\mu$, including the radiative corrections from hard gluons.
-The QCD dynamics below the scale $\mu$ is absorbed into the matrix elements of the four-quark operators.
-These operators are typically classified into several categories according to the topological diagrams and interactions involved: current-current operators $O_{1-2}$, QCD penguin operators $O_{3-6}$, electroweak penguin operators $O_{7-10}$, and the magnetic penguin operator $O_{8g}$.
-The detailed expressions are listed below

-where the subscripts $\alpha$ and $\beta$ stand for the color indices.
-The subscripts $V\pm A$ represent, by convention, the Lorentz structure $\gamma_\mu(1\pm\gamma_5)$ of the quark-antiquark current.
-The summation of $q^\prime$ in the operators $O_{3-10}$ spans all activated quark flavors, namely $u,\ d,\ s,\ c$, and $b$ quarks.
-In the case of the electroweak penguin operators $O_{7-10}$, the electric charge of the $q'$ quark is denoted as $e_{q^\prime}$.
+The values of the Wilson coefficients and the expressions of the effective operators can be found in Ref. \cite{Buchalla:1995vs}.